 The rural man enters and is left with the Queen.
 She asks if he’s brought her the worm (serpent) of Nilus, and he confirms that he has.
 It brings death to anyone who touches it, he warns, and she asks for stories of people it's killed.
 Satisfied, she sends him off, and he wishes her "joy of the worm."

 Iras dresses her in all her fine things, and Cleopatra says she hears Antony calling her, praising the deed she’s about to do.
 She claims she is now fire and air—all else of her she leaves on Earth.
 She bids her women kiss her lips for their last warmth—in doing so, Iras falls and dies.

 Cleopatra asks if death comes so easy, as a lover’s pinch, and moves quickly to die herself, lest Iras find Antony first in death and steal his kisses.

 She thus applies an asp (poisonous snake) to her breast, and as Charmian weeps she bids her maid peace, saying, "Dost thou not see my baby at my breast, that sucks the nurse asleep."

 She applies another asp to her arm, and dies mid-sentence, saying, "What should I stay—."

 A guard enters as Charmian finishes her lady’s sentence, saying there’s no reason to stay in this vile world.
 Charmian applies an asp to herself.
 Amid the confusion of the soldiers, Charmian says this was work well done, "and fitting for a princess / Descended of so many royal kings."

 Dolabella, Caesar, and more men trickle in.
 Caesar wearily announces she must’ve guessed his intentions, and being royal and such, took her own way rather than suffer humiliation.

-He and the army will attend the funeral, and then head back Rome.
+He and the army will attend the funeral and then head back to Rome.
 He bids Dolabella organize the funeral with great and befitting solemnity.